LLNL/axom/src/axom/mir/doxygen_mainpage.md

 The MIR component provides an implementation of the Equi-Z MIR algorithm, though additional algorithms are planned.

-# Utilities {#utilities}
+# Utilities {#mirutilities}

-The MIR component provides algorithms for performing useful mesh operations such as extracting sub-meshes, merging meshes, clipping meshes, and creating useful relations.
+The MIR component provides algorithms for performing useful mesh operations such as extracting sub-meshes, merging meshes, clipping meshes, and creating relations.
 These building blocks can be reused to ease the process of writing additional algorithms that operate on Blueprint meshes.